hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 # Summary

-This practical session should give you some familarity with many of the core features of the C programming language and how to perform some simple debugging.
+This practical session should give you some familiarity with many of the core features of the C programming language and how to perform some simple debugging.

 Following this session you should be familiar with: